Are green chemistry principles feasible? Can they be scaled to plants? Can the industries helps the environment and at the same time profit from it?

 - Can we stop designing and operating plants irrespective of the inherent characteristic of the chemicals?

-Yes, if everyone decides to live like a caveman, a nice hut, a little vegetable garden, livestock in the backyard.
+Can you live like a caveman, a nice hut, a little vegetable garden, livestock in the backyard?
 Will everyone do it?
 No. So what now?
-We now should accept things.
-Except certain things and adapt to them.
+We now should accept things and adapt to them.
 Adapt in a way that will keep this planet sustainable, for us and other species.

 What green chemistry will do for us is to deal with the existing problems and helps us create a sustainable environment, at the same time cleaning up the mess that our creations have caused.
-We don’t know if we are late.
-I personally think it is still not too late for us to act.
+We don’t know if we are late but it is worth the try.
 Act in a way that also takes care of the economy because if economies fail, the nation fails, it will lead to chaos, we don’t want that.

 Reading more: Principles of Green Engineering